samiitdh/SSL_Project/Instructions.md

 Database name is "adiutor".
 It has two tables as below \
 The database is of type "utf8_general_ci", which is default one. \
 \
-First create a table called "event", with "unique_id", "description" as columns. \
+First create a table called "event", with "unique_id", "description", "datetime" as columns. \
 \
 "unique_id" column has
 * type - int